ghattisu/AC215_Bloodwise/README.md

 	  **Output:** CSV and txt files of scrapped webpages to be used for LLM

-2. API-Service: generates a question/answer dataset to be used to finetune the Gemini Model
+2. API-Service: prepares FAST API services to be used for the Frontend REACT web-app.
+There are 4 primary chatting functions, including one that allows the upload of a csv.

-	  **Input:** Source and destination GCS locations, Vertex AI-service account
+	  **Input:** User inputs and RAG documents from running ChromaDB Instance

-	  **Output:** Fine-tuned Gemini model deployed to an endpoint
+	  **Output:** Endpoint Responses reflected on front-end.

-3. Frontend React: this prepares the data generated from scraping for the RAG model, including tasks such as chunking, embedding, and populating the vector database.
-It then calls on the fine-tuned model and deploys the application interface.
+3. Frontend React: Presents a user-friendly web-app interface to interact with Bloodwise.

-	  **Input:** Scraped txt files and csv file, Vertex AI-service account
+	  **Input:** None

-	  **Output:** Streamlit app with RAG fine-tuned LLM
+	  **Output:** User-friendly application

 4. DVC: sets-up and runs DVC to ensure proper version control of the data being used.